SMU and Northern Iowa square off in NIT

 Dallas; Wednesday, 9 p.m.
 EDT

-BOTTOM LINE: SMU and Northern Iowa meet in the National Invitation Tournament.
+BOTTOM LINE: SMU and Northern Iowa play in the National Invitation Tournament.

-The Mustangs’ record in ACC play is 14-8, and their record is 9-2 against non-conference opponents.
-SMU ranks second in the ACC with 10.2 offensive rebounds per game led by Matt Cross averaging 2.4.
+The Mustangs have gone 14-8 against ACC teams, with a 9-2 record in non-conference play.
+SMU is second in the ACC with 15.6 assists per game led by Kevin Miller averaging 5.5.

-SMU makes 48.1% of its shots from the field this season, which is 4.4 percentage points higher than Northern Iowa has allowed to its opponents (43.7%).
-Northern Iowa has shot at a 48.9% clip from the field this season, 7.8 percentage points above the 41.1% shooting opponents of SMU have averaged.
+SMU averages 80.0 points, 12.8 more per game than the 67.2 Northern Iowa allows.
+Northern Iowa averages 7.1 made 3-pointers per game this season, 0.9 fewer makes per game than SMU gives up.

-TOP PERFORMERS: Kevin Miller is scoring 13.2 points per game and averaging 2.9 rebounds for the Mustangs.
-Chuck Harris is averaging 2.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Miller is shooting 41.5% and averaging 13.2 points for the Mustangs.
+Chuck Harris is averaging 13.0 points over the last 10 games.

-Tytan Anderson is scoring 15.5 points per game and averaging 6.5 rebounds for the Panthers.
-Trey Campbell is averaging 2.3 made 3-pointers over the last 10 games.
+Trey Campbell is shooting 43.0% from beyond the arc with 2.1 made 3-pointers per game for the Panthers, while averaging 11.2 points.
+Anderson is averaging 17.2 points and 6.8 rebounds over the past 10 games.

 LAST 10 GAMES: Mustangs: 5-5, averaging 73.7 points, 32.5 rebounds, 13.9 assists, 8.5 steals and 2.8 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 70.3 points per game.